rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 rqlited -auto-vacuum-int=24h # rqlite will run an automatic VACUUM every day
 ```

->Be sure to study the SQLite VACUUM documentation, as VACUUM may alter the databsase in a way you do not want.
+>Be sure to study the SQLite VACUUM documentation, as VACUUM may alter the database in a way you do not want.
 Performing a VACUUM may temporarily double the disk usage of rqlite, so make sure you have enough free disk space or VACUUM may fail.
 Writes are also **blocked** while a VACUUM is taking place.

 ### Optimize
 rqlite is also compatible with [`PRAGMA optimize`](https://www.sqlite.org/pragma.html#pragma_optimize).
 Issuing this command instructs SQLite to analyze its tables, gathering statistics which can improve query performance.